| Sue Skoglund, EditorValerie Reid, Webmaster

 the advent of Docline, which shifted resource sharing away from the local

+level.
 Technology has resulted in a major change

 in the profession of medical librarianship, as well.
 Sandra notes that